wintercms/meta/release-notes/build-466.md

 - Improved support for opcache when `opcache.restrict_api` is in effect.
 - Fixed issue where `Lang::choice` method would not use the plural form for a locale with a sublocale (ie. "English (United Kingdom)" / `en-uk`).
 - Fixed issue where `theme:install` Artisan command would throw an exception if the database templates feature was enabled.
+- Fixed issue where using the search query input in a filter for a relation list modal would throw a "not bound to controller" exception, due to the request not being tied to the relation list modal.

 ## Security Improvements
 - Fixed vulnerabilities that required the `cms.manage_assets` permission to execute (local file inclusion, arbitrary file deletion, & arbitrary upload of asset file types).
 Credit to [Sivanesh Ashok](https://twitter.com/sivaneshashok) for the discovery.